DanCreative/verapack/README.md

 > If some of the applications do not have the sandbox_name field set, the user will be given a choice to proceed with the valid applications, to cancel before starting or to run a policy scan for the invalid applications.

 > [!IMPORTANT]
-> The sandboxes must already contain atleast one scan otherwise promotion for that application and sandbox will fail.
+> The sandboxes must already contain at least one scan otherwise promotion for that application and sandbox will fail.

 ```powershell
 .\verapack scan promote